Request parameters.

 Checks if the WebSocket connection is currently open.

-if the connection is open, false
+true if the connection is open, false otherwise.

 Get klines (candlestick bars).